DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

 You may find it helpful to read pointer declarations from right to left.

 - In ``p1``, nothing is constant.
 Either the pointer or the value pointed to can change.
-- In ``p2``, The pointer can change,  but the value pointed to is constant.
+- In ``p2``, the pointer can change,  but the value pointed to is constant.
   You can't use this pointer to change the value of x.
-- In ``p3``, The pointer is constant,  but the value pointed to can change.
+- In ``p3``, the pointer is constant,  but the value pointed to can change.
   You can use this pointer to change the value of x, but can't point to a different variable.
 - In ``p4``, both are held constant.